 Sarah Gibbs Leivick’s practice focuses on antitrust, securities, and complex civil litigation.
 She has extensive experience prosecuting the claims of large public companies in multi-district litigations and before international arbitration tribunals, and has represented plaintiffs and defendants in a variety of actions in federal and state courts.

-Sarah has been recognized as a “Rising Star” in Super Lawyers in the areas of Business Litigation, Securities Litigation, and Antitrust Litigation.
-She has also been recognized on Benchmark Litigation’s “40 & Under Hot List.”
+Sarah has been named one of the Leading Plaintiff Financial Lawyers in the U.S. for antitrust litigation by Lawdragon.
+She has been recognized as a “Rising Star” in Super Lawyers in the areas of Business Litigation, Securities Litigation, and Antitrust Litigation.
+Sarah has also been recognized on Benchmark Litigation’s “40 & Under Hot List.”

 Sarah has also represented various clients in the hospitality and entertainment industries, including hotel managers in disputes with owners and lenders, and producers of a Broadway musical and the owner of Spanish language radio stations in actions alleging breach of contract.